JobInterviews42/json-validation-service/README.md

 # json-validation-service
 A simple REST-service for validating JSON documents against JSON Schemas.
 The service is powered by Play Framework (v.
 2.8.16).
-All uploaded json schemas are persisted into an embedded SQlite database
+All uploaded json schemas are persisted in an embedded SQlite database

 ## Requirements
 - Scala 2.13.8